TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/README.md

 * When Preset is selected, jog-wheel didn't change the preset selection (on ID8, Combinator)
   * Workaround on Combinator has been to use `Select Patch Delta` remotable item and jog-wheel as delta control for now.
 * Part1/Part2/Live buttons didn't select group variations on map file
-  * workaround has been to use Keyboard Shortcut Variations for now.
+  * workaround has been to map L/R arrows to Keyboard Shortcut Variations for now.